Rays vs. Yankees Player Props Betting Odds

-Sportsbooks have listed player props for Yandy Diaz, Gleyber Torres and others when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Friday at 6:40 PM ET.
+You can find player prop bet odds for Yandy Diaz, Gleyber Torres and others on the Tampa Bay Rays and New York Yankees ahead of their matchup at 4:10 PM ET on Saturday at Tropicana Field.

 Bet on this matchup or its props with DraftKings!